-Prospective stockholders are urged to consult with their tax advisors with respect to the impact of the Tax Cuts and Jobs Act, as well as the status of the CARES Act and any other regulatory or administrative developments and proposals and their potential effect on investment in our common stock.
+Prospective stockholders are urged to consult with their tax advisors with respect to the impact of the Tax Cuts and Jobs Act, the CARES Act, the Inflation Reduction Act, and any other legislative, regulatory or administrative developments and proposals, including any legislative developments, proposals or other potential changes to U.S. federal income tax rules under consideration as of the date of this offering circular, and their potential effect on investment in our common stock.